Global Economic Policy Analysis

 - Taught in:

-This course is one of two core courses of the MSc Global Economic Governance.
-It is designed to familiarize students with core policy and reform debates on current global economic governance, with emphasis on the following areas: international monetary and financial integration, international production, international trade and international competitiveness, and the role of labour in the global economy.
+This course is designed to familiarize students with core policy and reform debates on current global economic governance, with emphasis on the following areas: international monetary and financial integration, international production, international trade and international competitiveness, and the role of labour in the global economy.
 In addition to an in-depth analysis of these policy areas, the course focuses on providing students with basic theoretical and applied training in the critical analysis of economic policy design, implementation and enforcement.
 It places this more general training in the context of the historical evolution of international economic policy regimes in the 20th century and the analysis of the role of changing political configurations in the emergence of contemporary structures of global economic governance.

 Students pursuing a degree external to the Department of Economics should contact the convenor for approval to take this module.